Norman Bates: Psycho II

 In Bloch's 1982 sequel to his first novel, Psycho II, Norman escapes from the psychiatric hospital by killing one of two visiting nuns and donning her habit.
 He steals their van and kills then rapes the corpse of the second nun.
 Norman plans to find and kill both Sam Loomis and his wife Lila (Lila Crane sister of Mary or Marion Crane) who he believes are responsible for his incarceration but first he needs to fake his death.

 He notices a hitchhiker and decides to kill him and fake his own death.
 Unbeknown to Norman the hitchhiker is planning to attack this nun and steal her van.
 Norman tries to attack his passenger but is overpowered.
 This in turn causes a fiery accident where the hitchhiker escapes, but Norman dies.
 Meanwhile, Dr. Adam Claiborne, who discovered Norman's corpse, assumes his personality and goes on a killing spree.

 Psycho House

 In Bloch's 1991 sequel to his second novel, Psycho House, Norman appears only as a novelty animatronic on display in the Bates Motel, which has been converted into a tourist attraction.

-Danganronpa Kirigiri

-In the second volume of Takekuni Kitayama's 2013 Danganronpa Kirigiri light novel series, a prequel to the 2010 video game Danganronpa: Trigger Happy Havoc, the events of Psycho and Psycho House are depicted as having taken place in the past of the world of Danganronpa.
-Twenty years after Norman's death, the reinvented Bates Motel operates as a tourist attraction, now known as the Norman Hotel.
-It eventually closes, however, following a series of mysterious suicides and murders taking place in its vicinity, said to be committed by Norman's ghost.

-By the time of the present day narrative of the novel, the hotel is used by the Victims Catharsis Committee (VCC) for their Duel Noir program, intended for victims of crimes to get revenge against the criminals who wronged them.
-In the novel, Kyoko Kirigiri and her assistant Yui Samidare find themselves participants of the Duel Noir, with an LCD screen of Norman's image (an evolution of his animatronic form, initially mistaken for a "talking painting") uttering lines recorded in the original Norman's voice to speak on the behalf the VCC.
-After explaining the game's rules, Norman leads a maid to her death via a burning gun-trap situated under his painting, before announcing that he has to leave to go find his mother.
-He then "leaves" the painting, and the rest of the Duel Noir is hosted by Norman's "family".